bidiaz101/my-pantry-log/README.md

 My Pantry Log uses a React frontend and Ruby on Rails for the backend.

+Credit to [Chris McCormick](https://chr15m.github.io/DoodleCSS/) for letting anyone use his stylesheet and posting it online.

 For suggestions on how to improve the application contact me at bidiaz101@gmail.com